dalbay/JavaScript-Tutorials/DOM Project/README.md

 Now, when we add a task and reload the page, it will disappear from the screen, but when you look at Chrome tools under Application -> Local Storage we will see the task persisted to local storage.
 ![Local Storage list image](./images/domProjectImg4.png)

-2. Retrieve the Tasks from Local Storage
+2. Retrieve from Local Storage
 Create a DOM Load E
 vent inside the ```loadEventListerners()``` function by calling the ```DOMContentLoaded``` event listener right on the ```document``` itself; this event will be called right after the DOM is loaded.